stebogit/SDDE-330A/01 - Filesystem/Readme.md

 The `FileManager` class allows the current `User` to perform common actions on/with Filesystem's `Item`s.
 It also manages the `FileIndex` making sure its content remains up-to-date.

+# S.O.L.I.D.

+Classes should do (almost exclusively) one thing, and you should extend them instead of modifying them when adding new features.
+This allows to transparently replace instances of subclasses of a same parent class without breaking effects.

+The above can be reached by defining interface contracts; however no class should implement any interface that it doesn't use.

+A SOLID design should define classes based on interfaces in order to allow component decoupling, facilitating composition among system blocks, reusability and testability.